-Various projects were supported in the framework of the Programme for Community Action on Rare Diseases94 for 1 January 1999 to 31 December 2003, the EU Public Health Programme 2003-200895 and the Second EU Public Health Programme 2008-201396 in order to improve the exchange of information via existing European information networks on rare diseases, to promote better classification, to develop strategies and mechanisms for exchanging information between people affected by a rare disease, volunteers and professionals, to define relevant health indicators and develop comparable epidemiological data at EU level, and to support an exchange of best practise and develop measures for patient groups and also aid the development of European Reference Networks of Centres of Expertise and the identification of rare diseases.
+Various projects were supported in the framework of the Programme for Community Action on Rare Diseases for 1 January 1999 to 31 December 2003, the EU Public Health Programme 2003-2008 and the Second EU Public Health Programme 2008-2013 in order to improve the exchange of information via existing European information networks on rare diseases, to promote better classification, to develop strategies and mechanisms for exchanging information between people affected by a rare disease, volunteers and professionals, to define relevant health indicators and develop comparable epidemiological data at EU level, and to support an exchange of best practise and develop measures for patient groups and also aid the development of European Reference Networks of Centres of Expertise and the identification of rare diseases.

-Amongst the projects which have been selected for funding by DG Health and Consumers are 97: European Surveillance on Congenital Anomalies (EUROCAT) network, the EU ENERCA project, the EU SCN project, the EU Rare Forms of Dementia project, the EU MUSCLENET project, the EU CAUSE project, the European Information Network on Paediatric Rheumatic Diseases project, the EU EDDNAL project, The EU project Establishing European Neurofibromatosis Lay Group Network, EU Information Network for Immunodeficiencies Project, EU TEAM project - Transfer of expertise on rare metabolic diseases in adults, European Myasthenia Gravis Network, European Autism Information System, ORPHANET, European Register on Cushing's Syndrome (ERCUSYN), European Haemophilia Safety Surveillance System, PRES Network for Autoinflammatory Diseases in childhood (EuroFever), the European network for central hypoventilation syndromes: Optimising health care to patients (EU-CHS), Public Health Genetics (PHGEN) project, European Registry and network for Intoxication type Metabolic Diseases (E-IMD) project and EU rare diseases registry for Wolfram syndrome, Alstrom syndrome and Bart Biedl syndrome (EURO-WABB) project, the European Platform for Rare Disease Registries (EPIRARE) project, the European Haemophilia Network (EUHANET) and the Information Network on Rare Cancers (RARECARENet) project.
+Amongst the projects which have been selected for funding by DG Health and Consumers are: European Surveillance on Congenital Anomalies (EUROCAT) network, the EU ENERCA project, the EU SCN project, the EU Rare Forms of Dementia project, the EU MUSCLENET project, the EU CAUSE project, the European Information Network on Paediatric Rheumatic Diseases project, the EU EDDNAL project, The EU project Establishing European Neurofibromatosis Lay Group Network, EU Information Network for Immunodeficiencies Project, EU TEAM project - Transfer of expertise on rare metabolic diseases in adults, European Myasthenia Gravis Network, European Autism Information System, ORPHANET, European Register on Cushing's Syndrome (ERCUSYN), European Haemophilia Safety Surveillance System, PRES Network for Autoinflammatory Diseases in childhood (EuroFever), the European network for central hypoventilation syndromes: Optimising health care to patients (EU-CHS), Public Health Genetics (PHGEN) project, European Registry and network for Intoxication type Metabolic Diseases (E-IMD) project and EU rare diseases registry for Wolfram syndrome, Alstrom syndrome and Bart Biedl syndrome (EURO-WABB) project, the European Platform for Rare Disease Registries (EPIRARE) project, the European Haemophilia Network (EUHANET), the Information Network on Rare Cancers (RARECARENet) project, European registry of patients with McArdle disease and very rare muscle glycogenolytic disorders (MGD) with exercise intolerance as the major symptom (EUROMAC), the Inherited NeuRoMetabolic Diseases Information Network (InNerMeD-INetwork), the EU rare diseases registry for Niemann-Pick Disease type A, B and C (NPDR), the European Surgical Registry for Rare Endocrine Tumours (EUROCRINE), and the European network and registry for homocystinurias and methylation defects (E-HOD).

-Pilot European Reference Networks for Rare Diseases (ERN)98
+Pilot European Reference Networks for Rare Diseases (ERN)

 DG Health and Consumers established the High Level Group on Health Services and Medical Care as a means of taking forward the recommendations made in the reflection process on patient mobility.
-One of the working groups of this High Level Group, in collaboration with the RDTF, focused on reference networks of centres of expertise for rare diseases99.
+One of the working groups of this High Level Group, in collaboration with the RDTF, focused on reference networks of centres of expertise for rare diseases.

-Some principles have been developed regarding European Reference Networks (ERNs) for rare diseases, including their role in tackling rare diseases and other conditions requiring specialised care, patient volumes and some criteria that such centres should fulfil.
-The aim is to give both, health professionals and patients, access to high level, shared expertise in a given field.
+Some principles were developed regarding European Reference Networks (ERNs) for rare diseases bu this group, including their role in tackling rare diseases and other conditions requiring specialised care, patient volumes and some criteria that such centres should fulfil.
+The aim was to give both, health professionals and patients, access to high level, shared expertise in a given field.
 The main concept is that the expertise, rather than the patients, should travel - although patients should also be able to travel to the centres if they need to.